 |Can be used in the rain|

-The Debus awning comes in a fantastic range of colours, our favourite being bright orange, allowing you to stand out on the campsite and prove to everyone that you’re not a boring camper.
+The Debus awning comes in a fantastic range of colours, our favourite being bright orange.
 The awning is waterproof with fully taped seams and can withstand most weather conditions.
-It can also be set up as a free standing structure away from your campervan if needed, making it perfect for taking down to the beach!
+It can also be set up as a free-standing structure away from your campervan if needed, making it perfect for taking down to the beach!